-Do not lose sight of your overall objective, and do not simply read your "roadmap" once and then stash it in a drawer somewhere.
-Keep it handy so you reach your "travel" objective in an accurate and timely fashion.
+Always remain focused on your overall objective, and do not simply read this tool once and then store it on a shelf somewhere.
+Keep it close by so you remain focused and have a safe "landing," enabling you to walk across the stage at commencement.
 The General Education Program and the curriculum that was designed by your academic department give you the solid foundation and background, respectively, to become the best educator, graphic designer, business owner, author, health care professional, engineering technology professional, or other professional that you can possibly become.

-Always remain focused.
-Through hard work, perseverance, and following your "roadmap" closely, you will attain your goals.
-I wish you the best at Shawnee State University.
+Through hard work, perseverance, and focus, you will attain your goals and enjoy much success in life.
+I wish you the very best as you change your life at Shawnee State University.